-Throughout the program, you will create an action learning plan, tracking your learning outcomes and pinpointing specific initiatives to implement when you get back to the office.
+Throughout the program, you will track your learning outcomes and pinpoint specific initiatives to implement.
 You leave knowing exactly how you will apply your new knowledge and skills, and a self-developed implementation plan to start your impact once back in the office.

 Fraser Johnson is the Leenders Supply Chain Management Association Chair at the Ivey Business School and Faculty Director of the Ivey MBA Program.
 His teaching areas include purchasing and supply, logistics and operations.

 Prior to accepting a faculty position, Professor Johnson worked in the automotive parts industry where he held a number of senior management positions in both finance and operations.
 His experience includes managing automotive manufacturing facilities in Canada and the United States and overseeing a joint venture partnership in Mexico.
 Dr. Johnson has authored several articles that have been published in a wide variety of magazines and journals.
 His textbook, Purchasing and Supply Management (with Michiel Leenders, Harold Fearon and Anna Flynn), published by McGraw-Hill Irwin, is now in its thirteenth edition.
 As well as consulted for organizations in the private and public sector, he has taught in a number of different management development programs in Canada, the United States and Europe.